-Since fiscal 2015, Panasonic has been engaged in cooperation with work with Pride, a private organization that works on initiatives to create more LGBT-friendly workplaces.
+Since fiscal 2015, Panasonic has been engaged in cooperation with work with Pride, a private organization that works on initiatives to create more friendly workplaces regardless of sexual orientation or gender equality.
 Panasonic provided a hall in its Tokyo building as a venue for an event in 2014, with roughly 200 people taking part, most of them from corporate HR departments.

-Every year since then, the company has cooperated with work with Pride in other events, such as their Tokyo Rainbow Week exhibits, and has provided ongoing cooperation for other events.
+Every year since then, the company has cooperated with work with Pride on their Tokyo Rainbow Week exhibits and has provided ongoing cooperation for other events.
 Panasonic has made contributions to the policy working group for a corporate LGBT evaluation index held from December 2015 to May 2016 as a secretariat member.